jqhoogland/rationalia-starter/LW/Concepts/Humility.md

 >
 > Yes.
 First of all, overcompensation after being warned about a cognitive bias is also a recognized problem in the literature; and the literature on that talks about how bad people often are at determining whether they’re undercorrecting or overcorrecting.
 Second, my own experience has been that while, yes, commenters on the Internet are often overconfident, it’s very different when I’m talking to people in person.
 My more recent experience seems more like 90% telling people to be less underconfident, to reach higher, to be more ambitious, to test themselves, and maybe 10% cautioning people against overconfidence.
 And yes, this ratio applies to men as well as women and nonbinary people, and to people considered high-status as well as people considered low-status.

-[The Sin of Underconfidence](https://www.lesswrong.com/posts/pkFazhcTErMw7TFtT/the-sin-of-underconfidence) (2009) argues that underconfidence is one of the "three great besetting sins of rationalists" (the [others](https://www.lesswrong.com/posts/yffPyiu7hRLyc7r23/final-words) being motivated reasoning / [motivated skepticism](https://www.lesswrong.com/tag/motivated-skepticism) and "cleverness").
+[The Sin of Underconfidence](https://www.lesswrong.com/posts/pkFazhcTErMw7TFtT/the-sin-of-underconfidence) (2009) argues that underconfidence is one of the "three great besetting sins of rationalists" (the [others](https://www.lesswrong.com/posts/yffPyiu7hRLyc7r23/final-words) being motivated reasoning / [[Motivated Skepticism|motivated skepticism]] and "cleverness").

 In [Taboo "Outside View"](https://www.lesswrong.com/posts/BcYfsi7vmhDvzQGiF/taboo-outside-view) (2021), Daniel Kokotajlo notes that the original meaning of "outside view" ([reference class forecasting](https://en.wikipedia.org/wiki/Reference_class_forecasting)) has become eroded as EAs have begun using "outside view" to refer to everything from reasoning by analogy, to trend extrapolation, to foxy aggregation, to bias correction, to "deference to wisdom of the many", to "anti-weirdness heuristics", to priors, etc.